Govt close to finalising low-cost retirement investment scheme details

 Cumulative returns reached 37.03 per cent over three years, equivalent to a return of 10.74 per cent a year.

-Acknowledging Mr Loh’s comment that time in the market is more important than timing the market, Dr Tan said he fully agrees with him.
+Acknowledging Mr Loh’s comment that time in the market is more important than timing the market, Dr Tan said he fully agreed with him.

 However, he added that much also depends on how much time each investor has in the market.